djacobow/alexa_metar/README.md

 from various airports, then reads the result aloud in the format that a pilot would here if he were listening on ATIS.

+It can also read TAFS (terminal forecasts) in a format that seems appropriate for Alexa.
+There is no official verbal format for TAFS to mimic, since they are strictly a printed weather product.

 ## ATIS vs METAR

 METAR == METeorological Report